-1. When you select 802.1X from the Craft Local Procedure Screen, the two settings shown represent the text strings associated with the current configuration parameter values of DOTIX (802.1X Pass-Thru Mode) and DOT1XSTAT (802.1X Supplicant Mode), defined as follows:
+- 1. Use the Craft password to gain access to the Admin Procedures screen.
+The default password is 27238. - 2.
+When you select 802.1X from the Admin Procedures screen, the two settings shown represent the text strings associated with the current configuration parameter values of DOTIX (802.1X Pass-Thru Mode) and DOT1XSTAT (802.1X Supplicant Mode), defined as follows: